davidjbradshaw/iframe-resizer/README.md

 utilizes [Set Theory](https://en.wikipedia.org/wiki/Set_theory) to ensure it only checks the page elements that effect the sizing of your iframes.

-Even on the most complex pages, _iframe-resizer_ aims to detect changes to both HTML and CSS, calculate the revised content dimensions and update the iframe in sub millisecond time.
+Even on the most complex pages, _iframe-resizer_ can detect changes to both HTML and CSS, calculate the revised content dimensions and update the iframe in sub millisecond time.